In this article, we’ll look into a few ways how OCR Technology (Optical Character Recognition) can benefit Graphic Designers.

 3. Working With Different Languages

-When somebody works as a freelancer, they get clients from different parts of the world.
-It is very much in the realm of possibility that an Asian person hires an American or British designer to make a poster, infographic, or flex board.
+When someone works as a freelancer, they acquire clients from different parts of the world.
+It is entirely possible that an Asian person may hire an American or British designer to create a poster, infographic, or flex board.

-But often they want their designs to contain text in their native language.
-It is unlikely that a lot of designers speak many languages, so they have to rely on image-to-text converters to extract the text written in foreign languages so that they can add it to the design.
+However, often clients want their designs to contain text in their native language.
+Since many designers may not speak multiple languages, they rely on image-to-text converters to extract text written in foreign languages so that they can incorporate it into the design.

-The value of OCR becomes apparent when designers have to add a lot of text to the design, case in point infographics.
+The value of OCR (Optical Character Recognition) becomes apparent when designers have to add a substantial amount of text to a design, as is the case with infographics.

-Obviously, they do get a translation along with the text, so that they can understand which diagrams they have to pair the content with.
-But they still have to use OCR to be able to use text written in a foreign language.
+Of course, designers usually receive a translation along with the text so that they can understand which diagrams should be paired with the content.
+Nevertheless, they still need to use OCR to utilize text written in a foreign language.

 Conclusion